-We entered into a patent rights license agreement with UCSB in 2007.
+We entered into a license agreement with UCSB in 2007.
+As of March 31, 2022, we had in-licensed 26 patents or patent applications under this agreement.
 The UCSB license agreement requires us to use commercially reasonable efforts, consistent with demand in the marketplace and industry conditions and development timelines, to research, develop, market and manufacture products that are licensed under the agreement.
 We have the right to sublicense these rights to third parties.
 The UCSB license is subject to the rights of the U.S. government under any and all applicable laws including substantially manufacturing all licensed products in the United States, unless such requirement is waived by the U.S. government.
 In addition, we have the obligation to pay UCSB's patent prosecution and maintenance costs, as well as royalties at a low single-digit percentage of any net revenue generated by our sale of any licensed product.
-In the event we grant a sublicense under the licensed patent rights, we also have the obligation to pay UCSB a certain portion of the sublicense royalties equal to at least as much as would have been due from us to UCSB under the parent license.
+In the event we grant a sublicense under the licensed patent rights, we have the obligation to pay UCSB a certain portion of the sublicense royalties equal to at least as much as would have been due from us to UCSB under the parent license.
+We have one sublicense in place for which we receive a certain portion of our maintenance fees and certain royalties, which will be passed on to UCSB.
 We may terminate this license agreement at any time by providing 90 days' written notice to UCSB.
-UCSB may terminate this license agreement if UCSB notifies us that we are in default under the agreement, and we do not cure our default within 90 days of such notice.